2 Years it took me to publish Ocean Nomad, from idea to reality. I figured out some things along the way…

 I selfhost some of the distribution.
 This gives me about 98% of the sales fees, as opposed to 30% to sales coming via Amazon.

 I do NOT recommend Gumroad.
-The refunded ALL my customers during my booklaunch without consent and did not reply to my email for 5 days.
+The refunded ALL my customers during my booklaunch without consent, blocked the option to order my book and did not reply to my email for 5 days.
 Once they replied, not a single explanation of apology.
 This costed me greatly.
 Stay away from this platform.

 Find help with someone who can help distributing.
 Unless you want to be a post office.
 I work with BBpublishers that helps me with the Dutch & Belgium Print on Demand market.
 They helped me to get my book on Bol.com, Hollands largest sales platform.
 I found them in a facebook group.